 As we make landfall in Croatia today, prepare for two memorable experiences.

 This morning you’ll immerse yourself in three different aspects of Croatian life.
 First, learn about the monastic tradition when you visit a Franciscan monastery.
-If school is in session, you’ll meet some local students, or otherwise attend a guitar concert in a village courtyard.
+You’ll attend a guitar concert in a village courtyard.
 The highlight will be your visit to the home of a local Croatian family, where you’ll enjoy a lively cultural exchange — not to mention delicious home-cooked fare.
 You’ll break into smaller groups, each one visiting a different household for a more intimate experience.

 After lunch you’ll ride to the neo-baroque Eltz Manor, a 19th-century palace that hosts the Vukovar City Museum.
 Explore as you wish, then return to ship either on foot or on board the shuttle.
 If you prefer, you can skip the museum and just return with your motorcoach to relax on board.

 Late this afternoon, enjoy an onboard folk music performance by a local tamburitza orchestra.
 After dinner, more music awaits you when a local band comes on board to take you through the history of 20th-century popular music.

 Learn about modern Serbia, and visit Belgrade to join in on traditional festivities